aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listboxactivexcontrol/_index.md

 ```

-For the description of this property, please see [getSpecialEffect()](../../com.aspose.cells/listboxactivexcontrol\#getSpecialEffect--)
+Sets the special effect of the control.

 **Parameters:**
 | Parameter | Type | Description |